Do the Digit Insurance

 4. Warrior 3 (Virabhadrasana 3)

 Warrior 3 is the advanced pose of the Warrior series, where you need to stand on one leg while the other is firmly grounded.
-The pose is beneficial for strengthening leg and back muscles,thereby balancing, and improving your posture.
+The pose is beneficial for strengthening leg and back muscles, thereby balancing and improving your posture.

 How to Do Warrior 3 (Virabhadrasana 3)?

-Step 1: Start with Virabhadrasana 1 pose.
+Step 1: Start with the Virabhadrasana 1 pose.

 Step 2: Ground your right leg firmly, lift your lower abdomen and keep your tailbone down.

-Step 4: Hold a few breaths and release
+Step 4: Hold a few breaths and release.

 What Are the Safety Precautions to Take While Performing Warrior 2 (Virabhadrasana 2)?